liarttv/obs-audio-script/readme.md

-# Free-to-use OBS Python script
+   Free-to-use OBS Python script

     This script is made to control audio sources automatically depending on which scene is selected

     Wanna help me with this project?
 Know C or C++ so we could make this a plugin?
     Contact me: leevi.saastamonen@gmail.com

-# Made by Leevi Saastamoinen (2021)
+ Do NOT edit or distribute the script

-# Do NOT edit or distribute the script
+   Made by Leevi Saastamoinen (2021)